kubernetes/website/content/en/docs/tasks/access-application-cluster/connecting-frontend-backend.md

 outside the cluster, and connects to the backend by proxying requests to it.

 The frontend sends requests to the backend worker Pods by using the DNS name given to the backend Service.
-The DNS name is `backend`, which is the value of the `name` field in the `examples/service/access/backend-service.yaml` configuration file.
+The DNS name is `hello`, which is the value of the `name` field in the `examples/service/access/backend-service.yaml` configuration file.

-The Pods in the frontend Deployment run a nginx image that is configured to proxy requests to the backend Service.
+The Pods in the frontend Deployment run a nginx image that is configured to proxy requests to the `hello` backend Service.
 Here is the nginx configuration file:

 {{< codenew file="service/access/frontend-nginx.conf" >}}